dominicstop/react-native-ios-context-menu/README.md

 ### `ContextMenuView` Example 12

-**Summary**: An example showing a custom context menu preview that dynamically changes its size due to its contents updating every second.
+**Summary**: Context Menu Previews — An example showing a custom context menu preview that dynamically changes its size due to its contents updating every second.

 <br>